 It is concentrated coffee brewed by passing hot water through fine coffee grounds.

 a) To make espresso, the first thing to do is to grind the coffee beans.

 Here you can use regular coffee beans.
 If you see coffee beans labelled “espresso beans” it means the roaster believes that the bean’s roasting profile is best for espresso.

 Coffee beans are best for espresso between 7 and 11 days after roasting.
 Also, make sure the beans were stored properly to ensure freshness.

 Since espresso requires super fine ground coffee, you will need an espresso or burr grinder that can achieve such a grind setting.

 Since this method takes a very short time and the water is under pressure, the superfine ground size slows the water down and gives the water time to extract the 800+ components in coffee.

-Since the ground size is super fine, it’s easier for the water to extract the flavours and aromas in seconds.
+Since the ground size is super fine, it’s easier for the water to extract the flavors and aromas in seconds.

 There are several ways of making espresso.
 How you will make yours will depend on what you have.